AdamaJava/adamajava/docs/qpileup/ini.md

 group = forward
 ~~~~

-* element is also called stand data element, details on [HDF5 file::strand summary table](hdf.md#strand-summary).

-* group is related to element, the possible groups are:
-  * forward: output all elements with forward strand.
-  * reverse: ouptut all elements with reverse strand.
-  * bases: output all base elements: A, C, G, T, N, ReferenceNo, NonreferenceNo, HighNonreference, LowReadCount.
-  * quals: output all qual elements: Aqual, Cqual, Gqual, Tqual, Nqual, Mapqual.
-  * cigars: output all cigar elements: CigarI, CigarD, CigarD_start, CigarS, CigarS_start, CigarH, CigarH_start, CigarN, CigarN_start.
-  * readStats: output all read start related elements: StartAll, StartNondup,StopAllGqual, MateUnmapped.

 ## `merge`

 `merge` mode will merge 2 or more HDF5 files together.
 The files must use the same reference genome, and the same values for `lowreadcount` and `percentnonref`.
 the [boostrap] section is required, the merge will call boostrap mode to create a new hdf file.
+Merge use single thread, it took about 3 hours with 9G RAM for 3 H5 inputs, each about 20G.

+An example of INI to run merge mode is given, here
+  * the `hdf` file must not pre-exists, it is the output of qpileup merge mode.
+  * The [bootstrap] section should be same to the bootstrap mode, due to merge mode check and call bootstrap mode.
+  * the `thread_no` is not used in bootstrap and merge mode, only single thread is taken for merge, plus other threads(2) for reading etc.
+  * the `bam_override`, `output_dir` and `range` are not used in bootstrap and merge mode.
+  * In this example default `loglevel = INFO` is used.

 ~~~~
 [general]
-;bam_override, output_dir and range are ignored in merge mode.
-;this hdf file must not exists hdf=/path/target_109.qpileup.h5 log=/path/test.log mode=merge
+hdf=/path/target_109.qpileup.h5
+log=/path/test.log
+mode=merge